Perineum: Clinical significance

 The anogenital distance is a measure of the distance between the midpoint of the anus and the underside of the scrotum or the vagina.
 Studies show that the human perineum is twice as long in males as in females.
 Measuring the anogenital distance in neonatal humans has been suggested as a noninvasive method to determine male feminisation and thereby predict neonatal and adult reproductive disorders.

 Extensive deformation of the pelvic floor occurs during a vaginal delivery.
 Approximately 85% of women have some perineal tear during a vaginal delivery and in about 69% suturing is required.
-Obstetric perineal trauma contributes to postpartum morbidity and frustration of women after delivery.
+Obstetric perineal trauma contributes to postpartum morbidity and continued pain after delivery.
 In many women, the childbirth trauma is manifested in advanced age when the compensatory mechanisms of the pelvic floor become weakened, making the problem more serious among the aged population.

-There are claims that sometimes the perineum is excessively repaired after childbirth, using a so-called "husband stitch" and that this can increase vaginal tightness or result in pain during intercourse.
+There are claims that sometimes the perineum is excessively repaired after childbirth, using a so-called "husband stitch", and that this can increase vaginal tightness or result in pain during intercourse.

 Society and culture

+Perineum sunning

 Perineum sunning is a wellness practice that involves exposing the perineum (area between the genitals and anus) to sunlight.
 Adherents claim various unproven health benefits such as improved libido, circulation, sleep, and longevity.
 There is no scientific evidence that this behavior promotes any of the alleged benefits.
 The practice of exposing a sensitive area of skin to sunlight also increases the risk of skin cancers such as melanoma, squamous cell carcinoma, and basal-cell carcinoma.
 Doctors recommend safer alternative options such as relaxation, meditation, and mindfulness, which can also achieve the same desired benefits.

+Sushumna

+In yoga physiology, the central sushumna channel is said to originate at the perineum.